 The Master Gardener concept originated in 1972 in Washington State.
 With a growing interest in home gardening and an increase in the volume of research-based information available, a group of university extension advisors sought a better way to disseminate information to the public.
 Thus, the Master Gardener Program was born.
 Introduced in California in 1979, with pilot programs in Riverside and Sacramento counties, there are now over 40 active Master Gardener programs in California.
 Mariposa has participated since 1995.

-Mariposa Master Gardeners are advised and supported by Fadzayi Mashiri, Mariposa County Director/Livestock and Natural Resources Advisor, Mariposa and Merced Counties; and Kris Randal, Master Gardener Coordinator, Mariposa County.
+UC Master Gardeners of Mariposa County are advised and supported by Fadzayi Mashiri, Mariposa County Director and Livestock and Natural Resources Advisor for Mariposa and Merced Counties; and Sheri Mace, Master Gardener Coordinator, Mariposa County.